SulimanIbrahim/Philosophers/README.md

 This is the strategy using which we have ensured that all the philosophers have been served and avoided the circular wait situation.

+In programming, "fighting over resources" typically refers to a situation where multiple parts of a program (such as threads or processes) are competing for access to shared resources, like variables, files, or other system-level entities.
+This competition can lead to issues if not managed properly, and it's often a source of bugs and inefficiencies.

+Here's a simple analogy:

+Imagine you have a few people sharing a kitchen to cook their meals.
+The kitchen has limited resources like pots, pans, and utensils.
+Now, if two people try to use the same pot at the same time, or if they don't coordinate who gets to use the stove when, they might "fight over resources."
+This can lead to chaos, spills, and neither person getting their meal cooked properly.

+In programming, when multiple threads or processes access shared resources concurrently, without proper coordination or synchronization mechanisms, you can run into issues like:

+Race Conditions: When two or more threads try to modify shared data simultaneously, the final result might depend on the timing of their execution, leading to unpredictable behavior.

+Deadlocks: When different parts of a program are waiting for each other to release resources, and none of them can proceed, causing the entire program to come to a standstill.

+Data Corruption: If one part of a program is writing to a shared data structure while another part is reading from it, and they don't coordinate properly, it can result in corrupted data.

+To avoid these issues, programmers use synchronization techniques, such as locks, semaphores, and other concurrency control mechanisms, to ensure that only one thread or process can access a shared resource at a time.
+This helps in preventing conflicts and ensures the correct and reliable operation of the program.